What is the best way to learn Apex Legends?

 Gun type does not guarantee ammunition type.
 For example, the HAVOC Rifle, classified as an AR (Assault Rifle), takes Energy Ammo.
 Meanwhile, the VK-47 Flatline, another AR, only takes Heavy Rounds.
 The R-301 Carbine?
 That is also an AR, but it doesn’t take Energy Ammo or Heavy Rounds – only Light Rounds.

-In the Firing Range, new players can familiarise themselves with the weapons and ammunition systems so that looting is a smoother process when they first land in a true game.
+In the Firing Range, new players can familiarize themselves with the weapons and ammunition systems so that looting is a smoother process when they first land in a true game.

 When the main Battle Royale mode launches, weapons and ammunition must be collected from the floor and loot bins (with opportunities to collect higher-tier gear through care packages that drop in-game).
 Knowing which ammunition to collect without having to recheck your loadout is a useful skill in fast-paced gameplay.